top of page

 Early Spring and November: Fri to Sun 11-5

-The tasting room includes indoor seating with comfortable couches or you can even cozy up to the bar.
-They also have two beautiful Bocce courts which is free to enjoy.
-The patio is an ideal setting for a glass of wine and a picnic lunch with friends and family while overlooking the east hills, waterfall and pond.
-They are pet friendly!
-It's nice to sit here and watch the grazing lamas and not looking at a parking lot.
+The tasting room includes indoor seating with comfortable couches, or you can even cozy up to the bar.
+They also have two beautiful Bocce courts, which are free to enjoy.
+The patio is an ideal setting for a glass of wine and a picnic lunch with friends and family while overlooking the east hills, waterfall, and pond.
+They are pet-friendly!
+It's nice to sit here and watch the grazing lamas and not look at a parking lot.
 U-Pick is available here also.

 541-386-1277